Claw field notebook

 Cadence

 No schedule.
 Sush ships when there's something worth shipping.
 Watching the repo on GitHub is the way to see changes as they land.
+The §8 Updates page is the human-readable changelog.

 Quality ratchet